lavaughncampbell/SEI-Project-2/notes.md

 Update Job Post — Incomplete (update ROUTE) -- do it today All Jobs From Every User Index — Incomplete (Index ROUTE) --??
-Show Job Page — Incomplete (show ROUTE)  -- working, but needs more style Delete Job Post Page — Incomplete (delete ROUTE) Developer Checkbox Register — Incomplete
+Show Job Page — Incomplete (show ROUTE)  -- working, but needs more style
+ // also needs to have teh rest of the jopb posting info in there Delete Job Post Page — Incomplete (delete ROUTE) Developer Checkbox Register — Incomplete
 Developer can checkout all jobs index — Incomplete